STIXProject/stixproject.github.io/idioms/features/data-markings/index.md

 ## Defining Markings

-STIX data markings are implemented via [MarkingType](/documentation/marking/MarkingType), which has two primary fields: the `Controlled Structure` field indicates which part of the STIX document is being marked, while the `Marking Structure` field, which contains the marking itself.
+STIX data markings are implemented via [MarkingType](/documentation/marking/MarkingType), which has two primary fields: the `Controlled Structure` field indicates which part of the STIX document is being marked, while the `Marking Structure` field contains the marking itself.
 Besides these two primary fields are an `id` and `idref` pair to enable re-using markings, a `version` to indicate which version the data markings schema is being used, and an `Information Source` to indicate who is marking the data and when it was marked.

 Let's dive into each piece of STIX data markings in turn.